Translate

 Vision

-- consultation services and in-service training for parents and staff
+- Consultation services and training for parents and staff

-- functional vision assessments and instruction in the use of low vision aids
+- Instruction in the use of low vision aids

-- procurement of special equipment, aids and modified textbooks/standardized tests
+- Procurement of special equipment, aids and modified textbooks, tests, and educational materials

 Get In Touch